localstack/localstack/DOCKER.md

 $ localstack config validate
 ```

+### Base Image Tags

+We do push a set of different image tags for the LocalStack Docker images.
+When using LocalStack, you can decide which tag you want to use.These tags have different semantics and will be updated on different occasions:

+- `latest` (default)
+  - This is our default tag.
+    It refers to the latest commit which has been fully tested using our extensive integration test suite.
+  - This also entails changes that are part of major releases, which means that this tag can contain breaking changes.
+  - This tag should be used if you want to stay up-to-date with the latest changes.
+- `stable`
+  - This tag refers to the latest tagged release.
+    It will be updated with every release of LocalStack.
+  - This also entails major releases, which means that this tag can contain breaking changes.
+  - This tag should be used if you want to stay up-to-date with releases, but don't necessarily need the latest and greatest changes right away.
+- `<major>` (e.g. `3`)
+  - These tags can be used to refer to the latest release of a specific major release.
+    It will be updated with every minor and patch release within this major release.
+  - This tag should be used if you want to avoid any potential breaking changes.
+- `<major>.<minor>` (e.g. `3.0`)
+  - These tags can be used to refer to the latest release of a specific minor release.
+    It will be updated with every patch release within this minor release.
+  - This tag can be used if you want to avoid any bigger changes, like new features, but still want to update to the latest bugfix release.
+- `<major>.<minor>.<patch>` (e.g. `3.0.2`)
+  - These tags can be used if you want to use a very specific release.
+    It will not be updated.
+  - This tag can be used if you really want to avoid any changes to the image (not even minimal bug fixes).

 ### Where to get help

 Get in touch with the LocalStack Team to report 🐞 [issues](https://github.com/localstack/localstack/issues/new/choose),upvote 👍 [feature requests](https://github.com/localstack/localstack/issues?q=is%3Aissue+is%3Aopen+sort%3Areactions-%2B1-desc+),🙋🏽 ask [support questions](https://docs.localstack.cloud/getting-started/help-and-support/),or 🗣️ discuss local cloud development: